cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 After a moment, the Cypress Test Runner will launch.

-## Switching browser
+## Switching browsers

-Cypress Test Runner attempts to find all compatible browsers on the user's machine.
-The drop down to select a different browser is in the top right corner of the GUI.
+The Cypress Test Runner attempts to find all compatible browsers on the user's machine.
+The drop down to select a different browser is in the top right corner of the Test Runner.

 {% imgTag /img/guides/select-browser.png "Select a different browser" %}

-Read {% url "Launching Browsers" launching-browsers %} for more information how Cypress controls a real browser during end-to-end tests.
+Read {% url "Launching Browsers" launching-browsers %} for more information on how Cypress controls a real browser during end-to-end tests.

 ## Adding npm scripts